 #2.
 Get a good night’s sleep

-Either you are travelling full time or part-time, anyone knows what effects lack of sleep can have on your body and mind.
+Whether you are travelling full-time or part-time, anyone knows what effects lack of sleep can have on your body and mind.
 It makes you foggy and grumpy.
 Lack of sleep makes you forgetful and impairs judgments.

-Having a good nights sleep in vital for anyone whos travelling, it’s how your body can perform throughout the day.
-Just think about all the physical activities from carrying luggage to crossing timezones and walking around to see famous tourist attractions, can leave you exhausted.
+Having a good night’s sleep is vital for anyone who travels, it’s how your body can perform throughout the day.
+Just thinking about all the physical activities from carrying luggage to crossing timezones and walking around to see famous tourist attractions, can leave you exhausted.

 #3.
 Eat breakfast